 Scalability is one of the greatest pains of legacy software.
 The on-premise system needs an extensive and complicated installation in each place when a private chain in the Middle East purchases its 20th campus, or when a government in Asia intends to implement the system in 50 new public schools.

-This elasticity implies that you can expand your online school management system with 1 to 100 schools in a day and you do not need to pay tremendous overhauls to the IT department to expand that system, thus it is the best option for regional or global education management organizations.
+This elasticity implies that you can expand your online school management system with 1 to 100 schools in a day, and you do not need to pay tremendous overhauls to the IT department to expand that system, thus it is the best option for regional or global education management organizations.

 3. Why is Time-to-Market Crucial for EdTech Founders?

-The EdTech world is fast-moving and it can be important to be the first to market with a new, valuable feature.
+The EdTech world is fast-moving, and it can be important to be the first to market with a new, valuable feature.
 When you develop on a SaaS platform, you do not need to spend precious development cycles on undertakings such as server security, operating system patches, or hardware compatibility testing.

 4. How Do SaaS Solutions Handle Security and Compliance Automatically?

-Student data is sensitive and that of a school is the lifeblood.
+Student data is sensitive, and that of a school is the lifeblood.
 Security is a fundamental issue for the decision-makers and administrators in schools.
 Would a small Africa-based EdTech solutions team be able to match the security investment of a global cloud provider?
 Probably not.

 By choosing SaaS, your product inherits the high security standards of the hosting platform.
 This includes: